Inference of the cosmic rest-frame from supernovae Ia: Results

 \section{Results}

 Let us turn to the closer inspection of Fig.~\ref{fig:contPant}, which shows the one and two dimensional posterior distributions of the five free parameters of our base model using the whole Pantheon data set.
 We assume a flat $\Lambda$CDM model and account for peculiar motions by means of an additional contribution to the covariance matrix, see (\ref{eq:pecVelCov}).
 The numerical results of the fit are provided in table \ref{tb:contPant}.
 The proper motion of the Solar system is specified by the three parameters ($v_o$, $RA$, $Dec$).
+The corresponding best-fit values inferred from the CMB are summarised from literature in table \ref{tb:contPlanck}.